Manishkr0109/Carvana-Image-Masking-Pytorch/README.md

 Run Carvana_UNet.ipynb

-You will see the predicted results in evaluation section in Carvana_UNet.ipynb
+You will see the prediction results in evaluation section in Carvana_UNet.ipynb

 ### Results
 Use the trained model to do segmentation on test images, the result is statisfactory.